You are currently viewing Faces of Holley Day: The Leland Family, Healing through Gratitude

 Special family time together on the Kendra Scott-sponsored IoH retreat

-Their trip was about more than rides–the twins got to be kids again, without carrying the crushing weight of terminal illness along with them through the parks.
+Their trip was about more than rides–the twins got to be kids again, without carrying the crushing weight of terminal illness along with them.
 Rich says that on the retreat, every need they had was met, and just being around others who truly understood gave them a respite, “With terminal breast cancer, you’re not often around people who can completely relate to your situation.
 You try to explain and get pity looks.
 So when you are around people who know, it is such a relief.
 And for kids, it’s even more important.
 They don’t have time to be a kid while dealing with this but coming on an IoH retreat, they do get to be a kid again.”

 Two thumbs up for their IoH Legacy Retreat®!